Listed in: English, as ENGL-295

 Alicia J. Mireles Christoff (Section 01)

-Preference given to sophomores considering an English major.
-Limited to 20 students.
+Limited to 18 students.
 Spring semester.
-Visiting Professor Christoff.
+Professor Mireles Christoff.

-If Overenrolled: Preference given to sophomores considering an English major.
+If Overenrolled: Preference given to English majors and seniors.